valeriogalano/pensieriincodice-cdn/utils/cover_formatter/README.md

 By the way, this should not impact so much on the performance of the scripts, as it performs a check before converting: if same extension, it continues the flow.
 **FFmpegScaler**: to scale images to a specific size using FFmpeg.
 **Overlayer**: to overlay our frame on top of an image using OpenCV.
-The main.py script uses these classes to format the images in the specified directory.
+The main.py script uses these classes to format the images in the specified directory and, from now on, it also writes the episode number on the top-left corner of the final cover.

 ## FFmpegConverter
 The FFmpegConverter class has two methods: